Rachad-Alabi-ADEKAMBI/job_tracker/README.md

 - Move the project to htdocs (for XAMPP) or var/www/html (for LAMP)
 - Start Apache and MySQL in XAMPP/LAMP
-- Open your browser and go to: http://localhost/job-application-tracker
+- Open your browser and go to: http://localhost/job_tracker

 If you are using XAMPP or LAMP:

-    - Move the project to C:\laragon\www\job-application-tracker
+    - Move the project to C:\laragon\www\job_tracker

     - Start Laragon and ensure Apache & MySQL are running

-    - Open your browser and go to: http://job-application-tracker.test (if Virtual Hosts are enabled)
+    - Open your browser and go to: http://job_tracker.test (if Virtual Hosts are enabled)

 ## Technologies Used